hillchoon/netauto/README.md

   -l FILE, --hosts_list FILE
                         direcotry of a host list
-  -t, --testride        discard configuration change -p {830,80}, --port {830,80}
+  -t, --testride        discard configuration change -o FILE, --output FILE
-                        TCP port for NETCONF session.
-Script uses 830 by default if this option is not set -o FILE, --output FILE
                         directory to output file

 ```
 #### Dependency
 Python3 standard modules passlib is required.
 Intall with pip: